-Publication will be available for purchase at the book launch
+Publication is available for purchase online

 A masterpiece of medieval art, St Manchan’s Shrine is Ireland's largest surviving reliquary.
 A unique example of Irish monastic metalsmithing combining Irish, late Viking/Urnes and Romanesque Christian art styles.
 This cross fertilization of styles and cultures makes it a unique study from both archaeological and metalsmithing perspectives.

 Archaeologist Griffin Murray and metalsmith/photographer Kevin O’Dwyer are combining their expertise to create a high-quality full colour coffee table book that features O’Dwyer’s captivating and atmospheric photographs and Griffin Murray’s in-depth story telling of the history and folklore of the shrine.
 The publication will feature full and double-page image spreads, antiquarian drawings and descriptive metalsmithing close-ups.
 The text will be presented in a series of essay’s that will cover various topics including Saint Manchan and Lemanaghan, the art and craftsmanship of St Manchan’s Shrine, cultural cross fertilization – the Late Viking/Urnes style - and the shrines relationship with the makers of The Cross of Cong.